pcaversaccio/createx/README.md

   description: The 20-byte address where the contract was deployed.
 ```

-> **Note**<br>
+> ℹ️ **Note**<br>
 > This function allows for reentrancy, however we refrain from adding a mutex lock to keep it as use-case agnostic as possible.
 Please ensure at the protocol level that potentially malicious reentrant calls do not affect your smart contract system.
-Furthermore, this function does not implement any permissioned deploy protection, thus anyone can frontrun the same proxy deployment on other chains.
-Use with caution!

 </details>

 <details>
-<summary> <a href="https://github.com/pcaversaccio/createx/blob/main/src/CreateX.sol#L727-L762"><code>deployCreate3AndInit(bytes32,bytes,bytes,tuple(uint256,uint256))</code></a> </summary>
+<summary> <a href="https://github.com/pcaversaccio/createx/blob/main/src/CreateX.sol#L725-L760"><code>deployCreate3AndInit(bytes32,bytes,bytes,tuple(uint256,uint256))</code></a> </summary>

 Deploys and initialises a new contract via employing the [`CREATE3`](https://github.com/ethereum/EIPs/pull/3171) pattern (i.e. without an initcode factor) and using the salt value `salt`, the creation bytecode `initCode`, the initialisation code `data`, the struct for the `payable` amounts `values`, and `msg.value` as inputs.
 In order to save deployment costs, we do not sanity check the `initCode` length.
 Note that if `values.constructorAmount` is non-zero, `initCode` must have a `payable` constructor, and any excess ether is returned to `msg.sender`.